Abhishek214/Apparel-Recommendation-System/README.md

 import json
-import re
-from typing import Dict, List, Any, Tuple
+from typing import Dict, List

 def process_br_accounts_output(output_json: Dict) -> Dict:
     """
-    Post-process the existing BR output to convert accounts string into separate tables.
+    Post-process the existing BR output to convert accounts string into nested structure.
     This works with your current output format.
     """